Destruc69/ForgeWurst-Fallen/README.md

 World Interaction: Interact with the game world in unique ways using features such as Scaffold Walk, NoFall, SafeWalk, and Auto Eat.
 Traverse landscapes and structures effortlessly.

-## Contributing
+## Get Involved

-If you would like to contribute to the development of Fallen, you are welcome to submit pull requests, report issues, or suggest new features through the GitHub repository.
+Contribute: If you're interested in contributing to the development of Fallen, you are welcome to submit pull requests, report issues, or suggest new features through the GitHub repository.
 Please follow the established guidelines and maintain a respectful and collaborative environment.

-## Support
-For any questions, issues, or general inquiries, feel free to reach out to the Fallen community through our official Discord server at https://discord.gg/S8KMuFyd9Y.
+Support: For any questions, issues, or general inquiries, feel free to reach out to the Fallen community through our official Discord server at https://discord.gg/S8KMuFyd9Y.
 Our friendly community members and developers will be happy to assist you.

-## Empower the Wurst Fandom: Support and Donate Today!
-Your donations keep the developers engaged, enable client updates, and maintain a thriving community.
-Contribute now: https://www.paypal.me/WurstImperium.
+Donate: Your donations keep the developers engaged, enable client updates, and maintain a thriving community.
+If you want to support Fallen, you can contribute by donating at https://www.paypal.me/WurstImperium.
+Your contributions are highly appreciated!

 ## License
 Fallen is licensed under the GNU General Public License v3.0.
 Please review the license file for more information.